getCUJO/QoOID/draft-ietf-ippm-qoo.md

 In general, all stakeholders ultimately care about the performance of applications running over a network.
-Application performance does not only depend on bandwidth but also on the delay and delay variation of network links and computational steps involved in making the application function.
+Application performance does not only depend on available network capacity but also on the delay and delay variation of network links and computational steps involved in making the application function.
 These delays depend on how the application places load on the network, how the network is affected by environmental conditions, and the behavior of other users and applications sharing the network resources.
 Likewise, packet loss (e.g., caused by congestion) can also negatively impact application performance in different ways depending on the class of application.